Skip to content

 {"ok":true,"error":200,"message":"","data":"pong","traceId":"TRACE-D2B2A855-3C28-4566-8EC5-5A2EDD85856C","reqTime":"2021-08-25T14:24:00.239Z","respTime":"2021-08-25T14:24:00.241Z","reqCost":2}

-1. Using curl -i http://{server address}:8088 on other devices results in no response or directly returns a connection refusal.
+1. Using curl -i http://{server address}:8088 on other devices yields no response, or directly returns a connection refused.

-Such issues are mostly network-related and not related to DataFlux Func itself.
+When such problems occur, most are network issues and are not related to DataFlux Func itself.

-The following content is merely a record of some possible solutions.
+The following content is only a record of some possible solutions.

 1. Incorrect IP / Domain Name Resolution

-Try to ping the server where DataFlux Func is located from another device to confirm if the IP and domain name are correct.
+Try to ping the server where DataFlux Func is located from other devices to confirm if the IP and domain name are correct.

-This can be resolved by modifying DNS or editing the /etc/hosts configuration according to the actual network situation.
+It can be resolved by modifying DNS or the /etc/hosts configuration, depending on the actual network situation.

 2. Incorrect Firewall or Security Configuration